mvishiu11/jakub-muszynski/README.md

 - **Framework**: [Next.js](https://nextjs.org/) for building the frontend and backend logic of the website.
 - **UI Components**: [Shadcn](https://shadcn.dev/) for design consistency and reusable components.
 - **Hosting**: [Vercel](https://vercel.com/) for seamless deployment with automatic builds and previews.
+- **Emails**: [Sendgrid](https://sendgrid.com/en-us) is used for scalable and sender-safe delivery of emails from the contact form.
 - **APIs**: GitHub and WakaTime integrations to showcase real-time project and coding stats.
+Also a custom API endpoint for sending emails via Sendgrid.
 - **Styling**: Tailwind CSS for responsive and modern UI/UX design.

 ## **Project Structure**
-- `src/app/`: Main directory containing the pages, including the home, projects, and contact pages.
+- `src/app/`: Main directory containing the pages and APIs, including the home, projects, and contact pages.
 - `src/components/`: Reusable React components like navigation bars, footers, and the stats display.
 - `public/`: Static assets like images (including the favicon).
 - `next.config.mjs`: Configuration file for custom Next.js settings (including external images and SVGs).